Zukane/zukane.github.io/docs/_posts/2025-03-26-copperbox.md

 ##### Deriving the polynomial

-We begin by rewriting the LCG.
+We begin by rewriting the LCG, since the LCG is not defined with a modulus.
 If we set:

 $$
 \large C = \frac{b}{a-1} \quad \text{and} \quad X = x+C